Samizo-AITL/ai-control-safety-package/README.md

 ## Who should use this

-- Control engineers facing AI / LLM integration pressure
+- Control engineers under pressure to introduce AI / LLM
 - Technical leads responsible for safety and reliability
-- Teams needing a **clear “go / no-go” decision framework**
+- Teams requiring a defensible **Go / No-Go** decision
 - Organizations that must explain **why AI is limited or disabled**

 ---

 ## Contact

-If you need:
-- A design review
-- A safety boundary definition
-- A recovery strategy assessment

-Please contact:
+For design reviews or inquiries:

 📧 shinichi.samizo2@gmail.com
 🌐 https://samizo-aitl.github.io/